-This report provides an update to members of the People, Performance and Development Committee (PPDC) on the results of the Staff Survey.
+This report provides an update to members of the Council Overview Board on the results of the Staff Survey.
 This is the second SCC Staff Survey undertaken by Best Companies and provides useful comparison data against last year.
-The Council Overview Board will also consider the results of the survey at its meeting in March.

 Executive Summary: